Wytamma/rstudio-hpc/README.md

 ```
 ### Non-blocking "asynchronous" code in R

-We can use the the package [future](https://github.com/HenrikBengtsson/future) to write non-blocking code
+We can use the package [future](https://github.com/HenrikBengtsson/future) to write non-blocking code.
 ```r
 install.packages("future")
 ```